kubeflow/examples/financial_time_series/README.md

 ```

 The set of commands above creates a cluster, connects our local environment to the cluster and changes the permissions on the cluster to allow kubeflow to run properly.
 Note that we had to define the scopes specifically since Kubernetes v1.10.
-If we would drop the scopes argument, the machines in the cluster have a lot of restrictions to use google cloud APIs to connect to other google cloud services such as Google Cloud Storage, BigQuery etc.
+If we would drop the scopes argument, the machines in the cluster have a lot of restrictions to use Google Cloud APIs to connect to other Google Cloud services such as Google Cloud Storage, BigQuery etc.
-Our cluster is now up and running and properly set up in order to install kubeflow.
+Our cluster is now up and running and properly set up in order to install Kubeflow.

+You can either follow the 'Kubeflow quick start' instructions from the [central Kubeflow setup](https://www.kubeflow.org/docs/started/getting-started/) or use the command below.
 ```
 export KUBEFLOW_VERSION=0.2.2
 curl https://raw.githubusercontent.com/kubeflow/kubeflow/v${KUBEFLOW_VERSION}/scripts/deploy.sh | bash
 ```
 Note that it requires only a single command to deploy Kubeflow to an existing cluster.
-Once the script is finished, you should two new folders in your directory
+Once the script is finished, you should two new folders in your directory.
 ```
 $ tree
 .
-├── kubeflo_ks_app
+├── kubeflow_ks_app
 └── kubeflow_repo
 ```
 Next, we can easily verify the status of the pods by running ```kubectl get pods```: